khanshoaib3/minecraft-access/docs/setup/advanced.md

 3. Now click the `OK` button to start the installation.
    It will download some files from the Internet, if the network is fast, the installation should take about two to three minutes.
    A pop-up will show up to remind you that the installation is successful

    All done, you can now continue onto installing mods.

-   ###Setting up multiple installations in the Minecraft Launcher
+### Setting up multiple installations in the Minecraft Launcher

-   > If you wish to have both Fabric and NeoForge installations of the gamme using the official launcher you can change the installation location in the launcher to achieve this.
+> If you wish to have both Fabric and NeoForge installations of the game using the official launcher you can change the installation location in the launcher to achieve this.
 > Note that when you are installing a mod loader, you must install it to the default directory and then change the profile game directory separately using the steps below.
 > Also note that each game directory has not only its own mods folder, but also its own worlds, screenshots, resource packs, etc. folders.

 1. Open the Minecraft Launcher.
 2. Go to the `Minecraft: Java Edition` tab.
 3. Click the installations tab.
 4. Find the profile you wish to edit, most likely Fabric <game version> or NeoForge.
 5. Click the more options button that shows up after/to the right of the profile name, play, and locate folder buttons.
 6. Click the edit button.
 7. Tab until you hear game directory.
 8. Click the browse button and locate where you want this installation to be located.
 9. Click the select button.
 10. You should be returned back to the profile options menu.
 11. Click the save button at the bottom of the menu.
-   12. launch the game to create all of the files and folders.
+12. launch the game to create all the files and folders.